 SportsCenter News Anchor

-Collins joined ESPN in September, 2013, as part of the Digital Media team to anchor news and analysis video segments in every sport category for ESPN.com.
+Prior to hosting SportsCenter, Collins was part of the Digital Media team and anchored news and analysis video segments for ESPN.com.
 Her role expanded to include enterprise reporting and interviews for features as well as guest-hosting ESPN’s Baseball Tonight.
 In addition, the bilingual Collins also hosted One Nación on ESPN Deportes.
-She moved to her current role in February of 2016 when the morning lineup of SportsCenter was revamped.
+She moved to her current role in February of 2016.

 Prior to joining ESPN, Collins was sports anchor for Univision Deportes’ morning show Despierta America, as well as for the network’s magazine show Primer impacto.
 She served the same role for UniMas Network’s Contacto Deportivo, its flagship sports highlights and analysis daily program.

 Previously, Collins was sports anchor and reporter for Deportes 23, Univision’s Dallas, Texas affiliate, where she covered the NBA postseason and Finals, Major League Baseball’s ALDS, ALCS and World Series, the Dallas Cowboys, FC Dallas, and the Dallas Stars.
 She also produced and anchored Univision 23’s local sports show Accion Deportiva Extra.

 Collins, whose parents were Mexican, moved to the United States at a young age and grew up in Miami.
 She began playing soccer at age 10, and was asked to join Mexico’s National team, in the Sub 19 division.
 She is a graduate of Mount Union College in Alliance, Ohio, with a Bachelor of Science in Communications, with an emphasis in Sports Management.